snoorghorbani/sutility/README.md

 Contributions are welcome!
 Please feel free to fork the repository, make your changes, and open a pull request.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License.